Program Admission Requirements

 - Statement of Purpose

-- Official Transcripts from all prior higher-education institutions (International applicants who attended institutions outside the United States must use a transcript evaluation service.)
+- Unofficial transcripts from all undergraduate and graduate institutions attended (International applicants who attended institutions outside the United States must use a transcript evaluation service.)

 - Official Recommendations (3)

 - TOEFL/IELTS score, if applicable

 - Applicants who have not attended an institution of higher education where the primary language of instruction is English and who are not native speakers are also required to demonstrate proficiency in the English language.
 Non-native speakers must achieve at least a minimum score on either the TOEFL or IELTS.

 - Test scores should be received by the application deadline date.
 Applicants should allow six to eight weeks from the test date for the reporting of scores.
 If you are a non-native speaker of English and received a bachelor’s or advanced degree from an accredited institution of higher education where English is the primary language of instruction, you do not have to submit TOEFL or IELTS scores.